 19.6.The employee or the Employer may request that the interview be recorded, either mechanically or by a stenographer.
 There can be no “off the record” questions.
 Upon request, the employee shall be provided an exact copy of any written statement the employee has signed, a copy of the audio recording, or a verbatim transcript of any interview.
 Upon written authorization from the employee, the Employer will provide to the Union a copy of any signed statement, copy of the audio recording, or verbatim transcript provided to the employee.
 The transcript will be provided if a transcript is made.

 19.7.
 Interviewing shall be completed within a reasonable time and the employee shall be entitled to reasonable breaks for personal necessities, meals, telephone calls, consultant with the Union, and rest periods.

 19.8.
 All interviews shall be limited in scope to activities, circumstances, or events which pertain to the employee’s conduct or acts which may form the basis for disciplinary action.

 19.9.
-The employee will not be threatened with dismissal or other disciplinary action as a guise to obtain his/her resignation, nor shall he/she be subject to abusive or threatening language or intimidating in any other manner.
+The employee will not be threatened with dismissal or other disciplinary action as a guise to obtain resignation, nor shall the employee be subject to abusive or threatening language or intimidating in any other manner.
 No promises or rewards shall be made as an inducement to answer questions.

 19.10.
 No employee shall be required to unwillingly submit to a polygraph examination.